fekie/Roblox-Namesnipe-Finder/README.md

 # Roblox-Namesnipe-Finder

-Roblox-Namesnipe-Finder is a console application that will take a word, generate variations of the word, and then check to see which combos are valid and returns them to you.
+Roblox-Namesnipe-Finder is a console application that will take a word, generate variations of the word, and then check to see which names are valid and returns them to you.

 Installation:
 Download either the Windows 10 x86 release or the Linux ARM release.